puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/run-application/configure-pdb.md

 ### Healthiness of a Pod

-The current implementation considers healthy pods, as pods that have `.status.conditions` item with `type="Ready"` and `status="True"`.
+The current implementation considers functioning pods, as pods that have `.status.conditions` item with `type="Ready"` and `status="True"`.
 These pods are tracked via `.status.currentHealthy` field in the PDB status.